 Laser 2 Info & Links

 The Laser 2 (Laser II) is a high-performance racing dinghy designed by Frank Bethwaite in 1979, in a similar fashion to the strict one design Laser dinghy.
-The Bethwaite family later went on to design the well known 29er & 49er classes.
+The Bethwaite family went on to design the well known and highly respected 29er & 49er classes.

 Designed to be sailed by a crew of two, the lightweight hull comes readily to the plane, which makes for fast and exciting sailing, especially off the wind on a 3 sail reach.
 Due to it's relatively short length, it's very responsive and can be challenging to sail.
 Quick to rig and easy to right from a capsize, all sail controls are kept simple.
 Its only real downside is its poor light wind performance.
 It's best suited to light to medium weight crews.